 Try not to put too much pressure on yourself and just do your best.
-And we’ve put together a few breathing tips to help you relax and make it through exams without any new frown lines.
+We’ve put together a few breathing tips to help you relax and make it through exams without any new frown lines.

 Breathing and stress

-When we feel stressed, our breathing can change to become more rapid and shallow so that we’re not taking in as much air as normal.
-Deliberately taking note of these changes and make an effort to adjust breathing can help with relaxation and reduce stress.
+When we feel stressed, our breathing can change becoming more rapid and shallow, so that we’re not taking in as much air as usual.
+Deliberately taking note of these changes and making an effort to adjust breathing can help with relaxation and reduce stress.

 Breathing tips

-• Slow your breathing by taking some deep breaths – breathe in to 3 counts, hold for 1, and breathe out for 4 counts to start off with
+- Slow down your breathing by taking deep breaths –inhale for a count of 3, hold for 1 count, and exhale for 4 counts to begin

 Other tips for reducing stress

-• Make time for self-care with frequent breaks or get outside to go for a walk to take your mind off anything that’s making you feel anxious.
+- Make time for self-care with frequent breaks or get outside and go for a walk to take your mind off anything that’s making you feel anxious.
 Then you can come back to study feeling relaxed and refreshed!

 Where to get help